 Curriculum consists of the introductory course, seven core courses, four electives, and the capstone course.
 For complete course descriptions, see http://imc.wvu.edu/curriculum.

 IMC graduates hold positions such as brand managers, marketing directors, public relations directors, business owners, and CEOs, to name a few.
 They have the opportunity to work in a broad range of strategic marketing positions.
-In a recent survey of IMC graduates,97% of respondents indicated that the degree program had positively affected their career in one or more of these categories: making them more marketable, giving them increased respect from their employer, increased job responsibility, a salary increase, or a better job or promotion.
-And, cumulatively, 62% of recent graduates indicated an increase in their annual salary.
-The IMC Program offers a community job board. http://imc.wvu.edu/community/job_board
+In a recent survey of IMC graduates, 94% of total respondents rated their overall satisfaction level with the program at an 8 out of 10 or higher and 100% of respondents stated that they would recommend the IMC program to a friend or colleague.
+And, cumulatively, 76% of recent graduates indicated an increase of $5,000 or more in their annual salary.
+The IMC program offers a community job board with hand-picked jobs for IMC students and graduates: http://imc.wvu.edu/community/job_board.

 Delivery Methods Available